 Embedded college exposes students to rigor and expectations of college and prepares them to succeed.

 Spring Lake Park High School offers college-level courses, taught on our high school campus by high school teachers, that result in transferable college credits.
 We offer a number of articulation agreements with colleges, Advanced Placement® courses and College in the School courses that allow students to experience the rigor of college and can earn them college credits.
-Our partnership with Anoka Ramsey Community College expands opportunities for each student to gain the necessary foundation and support to participate in, and benefit from, earning college credits while in high school.
+Our partnership with local colleges expands opportunities for each student to gain the necessary foundation and support to participate in, and benefit from, earning college credits while in high school.

 - Advanced Placement® Courses